Mileage: 1.96 miles Directions

 When we reached the falls we found a large flat rock where we could sit for a few minutes.
 The swollen falls were so impressive we sat and stared for good 20 minutes.
 Finally we decided we have to get closer so we crossed the creek and found our way right next to falls.
 The mist was so heavy we had a hard time breathing.
 It is so cool to get right up close to natures fury like that.

-On our way out the falls threw a last minute surprise at us.
+On our way out the Kaaterskill threw a last minute surprise at us.
 This rock weighing what looks to be thousands of pounds flopped over some how and landed where we had been standing minutes earlier.
 It does not look big in the picture but it was loud and shook everything around us.
 It was one of those rare opportunities to see how one of those giant rocks ended up in a certain location.

 Our day in the Catskills started at Slide Mountain and we then drove to Kaaterskill falls.
 It was a full day of hiking and adventure and it sure beat a day in front of the TV.
 To catch the falls at its best come in the spring or after a big rain storm, it is surely worth a couple hrs drive.